 Put eggies collected on Monday on top, hatchling container placed on 6th level.
 Next day, move the Monday container down to the lowest rack, and put Tuesday collected eggies on and Tuesday container on top level.
 Wednesday, do the same: move Tuesday container down, put Wednesday container on 6th level.
 Until you reach Saturday, your lowest rack container (Monday) will now be 5 days old.
-You can transfer them to a bigger feeding place.
+You can transfer the 5 -day-old larvae to a bigger feeding place.
 And continue the cycle.

 - The frequency of moving the container down determines the uniformity of your young larvae.
 The more frequent, the more uniform.
 (E.g. every 12 hours will give more uniformity but you will need 12-level rack.
 But BSF eggs hatch 3-4 days after.
 So when starting you can do it every three days.
 When you have more eggs hatching and it’s been in the cycle for some time, every day frequency is good enough).

 - The basic idea is no matter if the eggies collected today have hatched all or partially, we will still move the hatchling container down after the set frequency (e.g. every day).
-This ensures those larvae in our one container will only be one day old at most (in the one day span, there may be some hatch early or later in the same day).
+The bus waits for no one.
+This ensures those larvae in our one container will only be one day old at most (in the one day span, there may be some hatch early or later in the hours of the same day).
 But this is good enough uniformity.
-If the Monday larvae don’t hatch on Monday, they can take the next “boat”.
+If the Monday larvae don’t hatch on Monday into the Monday box, they can take the next “boat”.
 Monday larvae can hatch on Tuesday, Wednesday, Thursday, but still if they fall into any container on that day like the rest of the larvae, they will still only be one day old.

 - You can leave eggies on for a week, to make sure they have hatched and then collect them.
 Eggies placed on rack Monday this week can be collected and cleaned Monday next week.
 You can tie color strings around the eggies to mark the day (Monday, yellow strings.
 Tuesday, red strings etc.)